unicode-org/message-format-wg/exploration/0474-text-vs-code.md

 Simple messages are not surrounded by any delimiters other that what may be required by the resource format.

+Depending on the details of the syntax of code inside the `{...}`, unquoted non-numeric literals may need to be removed from the syntax.

 Examples using either "minimal" or "all" trimming:

 ```